alecjacobson/libigl-small/tutorial/tutorial.md

 viewer.core.draw_buffer(viewer.data,viewer.opengl,false,R,G,B,A);

 // Save it to a PNG
-igl::png::writePNG(R,G,B,A,"out.png");
+igl::png::writePNG(R,G,B,A,"out.jpg");
 ```

 In [Example 607](607_ScreenCapture/main.cpp) a scene is rendered in a temporary
-png and used to texture a quadrilateral.
+jpg and used to texture a quadrilateral.

 ## [Locally Injective Maps](#locallyinjectivemaps) [locallyinjectivemaps]